 Applications for Hail Insurance are NOT accepted by voicemail or via an MASC Insurance office dropbox.

 Hail Insurance is available to Manitoba producers and crop-share landlords who have an MASC AgriInsurance contract.
 Insureds may only insure their interest in the crop.

 An operator with a 2/3 share selecting $200 coverage may only purchase 2/3 x $200 = $133.33 of coverage per acre.
 The landlord may insure the remaining 1/3 share at their selected dollar value.

 All acres that are insurable under AgriInsurance are eligible for Hail Insurance regardless of the variety or seeding date.
 Crops grown in bordering provinces or states or on uninsurable land are not eligible for Hail Insurance.

-To be eligible for the Continuous Hail Insurance Option, you must insure all eligible crops under AgriInsurance at the 80% coverage level.
-Vegetable Acreage Loss Insurance must be selected at the highest coverage level for CHIO optional crop selections.
+To be eligible for the Continuous Hail Insurance Option, you must insure all eligible crops under AgriInsurance at the 80% coverage level, or the highest coverage level available under Vegetable Acreage Loss Insurance.

-All crops are included in the CHIO selection except the following Optional CHIO Crops, which must be selected individually at the highest dollar coverage offered:
+All crops are included in the CHIO selection except the following Optional CHIO Crops, which must be selected individually, and will also be insured at the highest dollar coverage offered:

 cooking (and other) onions